chrislutsko/chrislutsko.github.io/_pages/about.md

 =====
 ***Random Properties of Deterministic Sequences***

-In the 20th century, starting with the work of Weyl, mathematicians became interested in the statistical properties of monomial sequences of the form $\alpha n^\theta$ where \alpha >0 and $\theta >0$
+In the 20th century, starting with the work of Weyl, mathematicians became interested in the statistical properties of monomial sequences of the form $(\alpha n^\theta \mod 1 )_{n>0}$ where $\alpha >0$ and $\theta >0$.
+From a number theoretic point of view there is a natural question one can ask: in the limit as we consider more and more sequence elements, what can be said about the asymptotic distribution of these points?
+In other words, can we see random behavior emerging from these sequences?

 ***Asymptotic Distribution of Thin Groups***